BryantDesigns/star-wars-fans/README.md

 </h1>

 [Star Wars Fans](https://star-wars-fans.netlify.app) is a website built using React.js and TailwindCSS.
-It allowes users to search for characters and also paginate through all the pages.
-The users are able to view a chart at the bottom of the page that displays the amount of characters in each movie.
+It allows users to search for characters and also paginate through all the pages.
+The users are able to view a chart at the bottom of the page that displays the number of characters in each movie.

 ## Table of contents